Education

 Couldn’t put Humpty together again.’

-Meter basically, develops a rhythm in the verses of the poem for the children which is then used to attract the children and to develop their interest in reading the poems and learning the lessons.
-This study has aimed to highlight the importance of the rhythm in the poetry of the children and that is why it become essential to discuss the importance of meter.
-For example in the poem, All The King’s Men, Richard Rodney Bennett used the function of a tetrameter to develop a rhythmic sounds like horses marching.
+Meter basically develops a rhythm in the verses of the poem for the children, which is then used to attract the children and develop their interest in reading the poems and learning the lessons.
+This study has aimed to highlight the importance of rhythm in the poetry of children, and that is why it becomes essential to discuss the importance of meter.
+For example, in the poem, All The King’s Men, Richard Rodney Bennett used the function of a tetrameter to develop rhythmic sounds like horses marching.
 This old rhyme is about an incident that took place during the Civil War in England, in which Charles I employed Dr. Chillingworth to build a machine so they could overcome their enemies.

-Then, Dr. Chillingworth decided to build something that resembled a similar machine that the Romans used, called ‘tortoise’.
-The design of this machine was round to roll down the steep slope on wheels, cross the bridge over River Severn and cover way over the walls of the city, so the King’s men could enter safely.
-The tetrameter makes the rhythm more like into a knightly thing, almost making its sounds turning into mounted troops.
-Thus, these emphasised stresses contribute to the reader’s imagination, especially children.
+Then, Dr. Chillingworth decided to build something that resembled a similar machine that the Romans used, called the ‘tortoise.’
+The design of this machine was round to roll down the steep slope on wheels, cross the bridge over River Severn and cover way over the walls of the city so the King’s men could enter safely.
+The tetrameter makes the rhythm more like a knightly thing, almost making its sounds turn into mounted troops.
+Thus, these emphasized stresses contribute to the reader’s imagination, especially children.
 Thus, the rhyme and sounds emphasize but also tell the story alongside the semantics.
-The tetrameter pattern when once introduced becomes easy to follow.
+The tetrameter pattern, when once introduced, becomes easy to follow.
 Furthermore, the presence of fall/wall in couplets supports the mnemonic function of nursery rhymes.
-Although the third line comes after a short break, it can be easily identified as internal rhyme, for the third line begins stressing all which keeps the flow from the previous word in the second line, wall.
+Although the third line comes after a short break, it can be easily identified as an internal rhyme, for the third line begins stressing all, which keeps the flow from the previous word in the second line, wall.
 The forth line keeps emphasizing that all the king’s horses and men could not help putting the machine back in one piece.
 Internal rhymes such as all and kings ease the rhythm of the lines.
-For instance, the pronunciation of all followed by the K sound (as in kings) highlight plosive sounds.
+For instance, the pronunciation of all followed by the K sound (as in kings) highlights plosive sounds.
 By repeating these two middle lines twice, the reader can recall imagery and sound according to the content of the rhyme.
 Clearly, these are examples of successful mnemonics present in old rhymes.
 They all contribute to the process of learning, memorizing and retelling.

-Thus, different poets use this concept and make interesting, rhythmic poetries for them to give the children awareness of the importance of growing plants and taking care of the planet in best possible way.
-Moreover, the rhythm of the poetry helps them to understand the words, the sentence making, and the use of language.
-This means that the rhythm in the poetries of the children help them to develop their language learning skills.
-Also, the rhythmic poems also develop a love for the book reading, increase the children’s vocabulary, and enhance their sense of using that vocabulary.
+Thus, different poets use this concept and make interesting, rhythmic poetries to give the children awareness of the importance of growing plants and taking care of the planet in the best possible way.
+Moreover, the rhythm of the poetry helps them to understand the words, the sentence-making, and the use of language.
+This means that the rhythm in the poetries of the children helps them to develop their language learning skills.
+Also the rhythmic poems also develop a love for book reading, increase the children’s vocabulary, and enhance their sense of using that vocabulary.
 The rhythm of the children’s poetry is designed according to the ability to hear, identify, and recognize different words.
 Thus, it helps the children to learn the pronunciation of words, and then they understand the correct use of words.
-Furthermore, the rhymes help the children to imagine an interesting world, where they can think about the world either in positive or negative way, depending on the lyrics and rhythm of the rhyme.
+Furthermore, the rhymes help the children to imagine an interesting world where they can think about the world either in a positive or negative way, depending on the lyrics and rhythm of the rhyme.
 Conclusively, the rhythm in the children’s poem plays an essential role in the development of children’s motor movements, language learning, cognitive function, morality, socialization, and positive imagination about the World.

 Bibliography